chef/chef-web-docs/chef_master/source/chef_license_accept.rst

 When installed as a system package users accept the license with the ctl command, EG ``chef-server-ctl reconfigure --chef-license=accept``.
 Acceptance can also be set in the configuration file ``chef-server.rb`` as ``chef_license "accept"``.

 Chef Infra Server is also distributed as a Habitat package and ran using the Habitat supervisor.
-In this mode users accept the license by setting the correct Habitat configuration values.
+In this mode, users accept the license by setting the correct Habitat configuration values.
 The key is ``chef_license.acceptance``.

-For example: against a supervisor running Chef Infra Server run ``echo "chef_license.acceptance = accept" | hab config apply server.default 100``.
-See the Habitat `config updates <https://www.habitat.sh/docs/using-habitat/#config-updates>`__ documentation for more information about how to apply this configuration to a service group.
+For example: Against a supervisor running Chef Infra Server, run ``echo "chef_license.acceptance = accept" | hab config apply server.default 100``.
+See the `Habitat config updates documentation <https://www.habitat.sh/docs/using-habitat/#config-updates>`__ for more information about how to apply this configuration to a service group.

 Push Jobs Server
 -----------------------------------------------------